Quantum-Youssef-Amr/Astro/README.md

 - Unity 2021 LTS or newer
 - enjoy

-## Author

-Created by Quantum-Youssef-Amr
+---

-## License
+## ⚖️ License

+**No license – All rights reserved.**

-This project is provided as-is for educational use.
+This project is shared for **viewing and portfolio purposes only**.
+You may not copy, modify, distribute, or use any part of this game or its assets without explicit written permission from the author.

+> 👤 **Author:** Youssef Amr – *The Solo Dev*